pradipsilwal/terraform-azure/README.md

 # terraform-azure
-Deploy Azure Resources Using Terraform in modular design
+Deploy Azure Resources Using Terraform in modular design.

+***Its incomplete.
+I am working on it.
+Completing it soon.***